jdgio2/csclub-portfolio/content/posts/week1/week1.md

 If you've done all the challenges, it might look like this at the end:
 ![All challenges done](../challengesdone.png)

 Congratulations!
 At this point, you've created your foundation for your portfolio project.
-It's not a looker right now, but once we get to styling in the next session so we can really make it pop.
+It's not a looker right now, but once we get to styling in the next session so we can really make it pop and look impressive.

-To review, we went over how to create a Vite application using npm and node, removed the Vite boilerplate code to insert our own, created our own components and imported them into `App.jsx`, and added information to those components
+To review, we went over how to create a Vite application using npm and node, removed the Vite boilerplate code to insert our own, created our own components and imported them into `App.jsx`, and added information to those components.
+Check out the [[# Additional Content: Vite Project Structure Overview]] or [[# Additional Content: Other Resources]] to learn more about today.

+You've done a great job!

 # Additional Content: Vite Project Structure Overview